AndrzejKebab/UnityVoxelMeshGPU/README.md

 1. **Generate Voxels Compute:** Generates voxel data (0/1) using 3D noise.
 2. **Feedback Compute:** Iterates all voxels to calculate the count of vertices and indices required for the mesh.
 3. **Voxelizer Compute:** Iterates all voxels to write vertex and index data into the buffers.
-4. **Drawing the Mesh:** Utilizes Graphics.DrawProceduralIndirect or Graphics.RenderPrimitivesIndirect with data from index and vertex buffers.
+4. **Drawing the Mesh:** Utilizes Graphics.DrawProceduralIndirect, Graphics.RenderPrimitivesIndirect or Graphics.RenderPrimitivesIndexedIndirect with data from index and vertex buffers.

 The mesh is exclusively generated on the GPU and avoids CPU readback to create a Mesh object, which would be significantly slower (5 FPS).

-### Warnings
-- Graphics.RenderPrimitivesIndirect works +- x3 slower than Graphics.DrawProceduralIndirect don't know why, need to figure it out.

 ### Credits
 - [OpenGL Voxelizer Compute Shaders by Demurzasty](https://github.com/demurzasty/HolyGrail)